Samhain Foods: 10 Meals Your Family & Ancestors Will Love

 10 Samhain Foods: Traditional & Modern

+While times are different today, we can still celebrate the last harvest with a purposeful, magical meal.
 What kind of foods do you associate with Samhain or Autumn?
 Pumpkin, corn, cinnamon, squash and maybe apples?
 We say, it’s time for ALL of these Autumn foods!

 1. Pumpkin Goat Cheese Fettuccine Alfredo